akoro/Console/README.md

   String a3 = L.getNextArg(); // the third arg is "start"
   //...
   String an = L.getNextArg();
-  // if L.getNextArg() returns empty string then no more arguments in the command line
+  // if L.getNextArg() returns an empty string then no more arguments in the command line
   //...
   S.print("hello!");
 }